-Designated in 1991, the Chesapeake Bay National Estuarine Research Reserve (CBNERR) is one of 29 protected areas that make up the National Estuarine Research Reserve System (NERRS).
+Designated in 1991, Chesapeake Bay National Estuarine Research Reserve in Virginia (CBNERR-VA) is one of 29 protected areas that make up the National Estuarine Research Reserve System (NERRS).
 Established to promote informed management of the nation's estuaries and coastal habitats, national estuarine research reserves inspire solutions for healthy coasts and maintain strong local economies, effectively functioning as America’s bridge between freshwater and salt.

-Located in the southern subregion of the Chesapeake Bay, the nation’s largest estuary, CBNERR is a steward of 4 unique reserves that protect a diversity of estuarine habitat: Sweet Hall Marsh, Taskinas Creek, Catlett Islands, and the Goodwin Islands.
-This multi-component system is situated along the York River's salinity gradient, making CBNERR the foremost authority on York River estuarine habitat and water quality.
+Located in the southern subregion of the Chesapeake Bay, the nation’s largest estuary, CBNERR-VA is a steward of 4 unique reserves that protect a diversity of estuarine habitat: Sweet Hall Marsh, Taskinas Creek, Catlett Islands, and the Goodwin Islands.
+This multi-component system is situated along the York River's salinity gradient, making CBNERR-VA the foremost authority on York River estuarine habitat and water quality.

-CBNERR is administered as a partnership between the Commonwealth of Virginia and the National Oceanic and Atmospheric Administration (NOAA), while managed on a daily basis by the Virginia Institute of Marine Science (VIMS).
+CBNERR-VA is administered as a partnership between the Commonwealth of Virginia and the National Oceanic and Atmospheric Administration (NOAA), while managed on a daily basis by the Virginia Institute of Marine Science (VIMS).
 As such, its research informs local, state, and national policy.
-As a leader in regional estuarine coastal education, CBNERR builds capacity among current and future decision makers, resource stewards, and voters.
+As a leader in regional estuarine coastal education, CBNERR-VA builds capacity among current and future decision makers, resource stewards, and voters.

-The mission of CBNERR is to exhibit leadership in coastal zone management through innovative estuarine and coastal watershed science and education programs that promote natural-resource stewardship and science-based solutions to complex socioecological challenges.
+The mission of CBNERR-VA is to exhibit leadership in coastal zone management through innovative estuarine and coastal watershed science and education programs that promote natural-resource stewardship and science-based solutions to complex socioecological challenges.

-To fulfill its mission, CBNERR advances scientific understanding of watershed and estuarine systems, conducts education and training programs, conserves coastal resources, and provides advisory service through two topical areas of focus that holistically address local, regional, and national issues.
+To fulfill its mission, CBNERR-VA advances scientific understanding of watershed and estuarine systems, conducts education and training programs, conserves coastal resources, and provides advisory service through two topical areas of focus that holistically address local, regional, and national issues.
 They include:

 - Coastal response and mitigation to environmental change, and